ibm-js/dcolor/README.md

 ## Migration

-This is a subset of the former dojox/color project with the addition of the dojo/_base/Color object.
+This is a subset of the former dojox/color project (the ColorModel part) with the addition of the dojo/_base/Color & dojo/colors modules.

 Migration steps from dojox/color to dcolor:

+* replace any use of "dojo/_base/Color.blendColors" by "dcolor/utils.blendColors"
+* replace any use of "dojo/_base/Color.toString" by "dcolor/Color.toRgbaString(true)"
+* replace any other use of "dojo/_base/Color" AMD module by "dcolor/Color"
-* replace any use of "dojox/color" AMD module path by "dcolor"
+* replace any use of "dojo/colors" AMD module by "dcolor/ExtendedColor"
-* ...
+* "dojox/color" APIs outside of ColorModel have not been ported and you will need to either port them or find replacements.

 ## Licensing